 - Put your dog's food on a plate that a person would eat off of

-- Sprinkle some cheese or a little peanut butter on the food
+- Sprinkle a small amount of low fat mozzarella or a little peanut butter on the food

-Different options may work better then others for your dog and could depend on the cause of your dog's anorexia.
-Softer foods may be more enticing to a dog with dental issues, different flavors and warmed food may be more appealing to a dog that cannot smell well due to respiratory issues, and additives like cheese may help a picky eater.
+Different options may work better than others for your dog, and the efficacy of the options could depend on the cause of your dog's anorexia.
+Softer foods may be more enticing to a dog with dental issues; warmed food may be more appealing to a dog that cannot smell well due to respiratory issues; and additives like canned chicken or chicken broth may help a picky eater.